douglin/cloud_ddns/README.md

 Once in the file, add  “* * * * * <path-to-script>”.

-To monitor if the cron is working monitor /var/log/messages with “tail –f /var/log/messages”
+To monitor if the cron is working monitor /var/log/messages with “tail –f /var/log/messages”.

-9. Test the DNS server
 Use ping and dig or nslookup to test the name server.

 Part 2.
 Connecting Instances to the DNS